rsvim/rsvim.github.io/docs/api/00__web/classes/TextEncoder.md

 get encoding(): string;
 ```

-Get encoding, this will always returns "utf-8".
+The encoding used by encoder, this always returns "utf-8".

 ##### Returns